freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 Unity uses an application called *Unity Hub* to update itself, create new projects and provide quick access to them.
 The install process is straight-forward and documented [here](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) if you run into troubles.

-When installing Unity, use the latest **2021.2** version.
+When installing Unity, use the latest **2021.3.0f1** version.
 You can leave all the other options unchecked.

-> [!NOTE]
-> Since 2021.2 is not an LTS version, Unity will not show other options than 2020.3 if you don't have anything installed yet.
-If that's the case, click on *Skip Installation* in the first dialog, which will take you to a screen with more options.

 Once Unity is downloaded and installed, you're ready to create a new VPE project.
-Click on *New Project*, be sure to have selected the 2021.2 version at the top, and you'll see the following choices:
+Click on *New Project*, be sure to have selected the 2021.3.0f1 version at the top, and you'll see the following choices:

 ![New Unity Project](unity-create-new-project.png)